The Best HDR Monitors (2023 Reviews)

 Image Quality

-Just like the GP27Q, the Innocn 27M2V has a wide 99% Adobe RGB and 99% DCI-P3 color gamut coverage as well as dedicated modes for each color space in the OSD menu.
-It also has a high 1200-nit peak brightness for HDR content.
+Just like the Xiaomi G Pro 27i, the Innocn 27M2V has a wide 99% DCI-P3 color gamut coverage and a high ~1000-nit peak brightness for HDR content.

 While the difference between 4K and 1440p is not that noticeable on a 27″ monitor for watching videos and playing games, details and text are a lot sharper when it comes to regular desktop use, office-related work, photo/video editing, etc.

-So, if you have a powerful enough GPU for high frame rate gaming at 4K, the Innocn 27M2V is worth the investment as the 1152 dimming zones provide you with a higher contrast ratio and less blooming.
+So, if you have a powerful enough GPU for high frame rate gaming at 4K, the Innocn 27M2V is worth the investment.

 The monitor also has a rapid 1ms GtG pixel response time speed and VRR support up to 144FPS for NVIDIA GPUs and 160FPS for AMD GPUs.
 The difference between 144Hz and 160Hz is not noticeable, so don’t worry about it if you have a GeForce card.